Orpheus (Ash song): Video and DVD

-Like the video for "There's a Star", it was directed by Jeff Thomas.
-The video is a car chase across the desert with two bandits chasing the band in a Gumball Rally style vehicle.
+Directed by Jeff Thomas, returning from "There's a Star", centers around car chases across the Almerian desert of Spain with two bandits chasing the band in a Gumball Rally style vehicle.
 Mark described it as follows: "The video was made in Almeria, Southern Spain.
 It's basically a car chase across the desert with two bandits trying to run us off the road, total Wacky Racers stuff.
 Intercut with us performing in a dirty biker bar it's a full throttle sweatfest!"

 Wheeler has described it as: "It was fantastic, basically; flying off to Spain, getting in a car, smashing it up and rocking out!
 By the end of it the car was pretty much totaled on one side so we had to film the last shots from the other side of the car.
 The cars were like totally mangled.
 It was great, we got to drive through barrels of water as well, as you can see later on.
 The way we've got the numbers on the screen is, I suppose, reminiscent of a computer game."

 "Orpheus" was also released as a DVD.
 It contained "Orpheus" and "Tinseltown" as audio tracks, the music videos for "Orpheus" and download only single "Clones" and a video of the making of "Orpheus".